DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 If no element in **Format** specifies the compression format, the decoder must use the DEFLATE algorithm.

 The following values are defined for the default implementation:
 * `Name` - *One parameter.* Indicates that the compressed file has a filename, specified in the parameter.
 Filenames must not contain forward-slashes (`/`, hex `2f`), non-whitespace control characters (non-whitespace characters between `00` and `1f` inclusive or between `7f` and `9f` inclusive), or invalid surrogate characters.
-Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifer "." (a single period) or "parent directory" identifier ".." (two periods).
+Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifier "." (a single period) or "parent directory" identifier ".." (two periods).
 If no filename is specified, the decoder should assume that the filename is the same as the DieFledermaus file without the ".maus" extension.
 The maximum length of the filename is 256 UTF-8 bytes.
 * `NK` - *No parameters.* **N**icht **K**omprimiert ("not compressed").
 Indicates that the file is not compressed.
 * `DEF` - *No parameters.* Indicates that the file is compressed using the [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE) algorithm.
 * `LZMA` - *No parameters.* Indicates that the file is compressed using the [Lempel-Ziv-Markov chain algorithm](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm).
 Like DEFLATE, LZMA is based on the [LZ77 algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78).
 The format of the LZMA stream is the 5-byte header, followed by every block in the stream.
 Due to the limitations of the .Net Framework implementation of LZMA, the dictionary size must be less than or equal to 64 megabytes.